mail-in-a-box/mailinabox/security.md

 ### Password Storage

-The passwords for mail users are stored on disk using the [SHA512-CRYPT](http://man7.org/linux/man-pages/man3/crypt.3.html) hashing scheme. ([source](management/mailconfig.py))
+The passwords for mail users are stored on disk using the [SHA512-CRYPT](http://man7.org/linux/man-pages/man3/crypt.3.html) hashing scheme. ([source](management/mailconfig.py)) Password changes (as well as changes to control panel two-factor authentication settings) expire any control panel login sessions.

-When using the web-based administrative control panel, after logging in an API key is placed in the browser's local storage (rather than, say, the user's actual password).
-The API key is an HMAC based on the user's email address and current password, and it is keyed by a secret known only to the control panel service.
-By resetting an administrator's password, any HMACs previously generated for that user will expire.

 ### Console access